 A student with a second assigned Failed Standing will be required to withdraw from the University.
 See Advancement Regulations.

-Students who are on Probation in year one, ie: sessional average between 50% - 59.9%, must achieve a sessional average of 60% or greater in an approved schedule of courses during their next registered session in order to return to Good Standing.
-Students must meet with an Engineering Student Services Advisor to establish an appropriate schedule of courses, which must be approved by the Assistant Dean of Students.
+Students who are on Probation in Year 1, i.e., with a sessional average between 50% and 59.9%, must achieve a sessional average of 60% or greater in an approved schedule of courses during their next registered Winter Session in order to return to Good Standing.
+Students must meet with an Engineering Student Services Advisor to establish an appropriate schedule of courses, which must be approved by the Director of Engineering Student Services or designate.

-Students who are on Probation in Year 2 or higher, ie: sessional average between 50% - 54.9%, must achieve a sessional average of 55% or greater in an approved schedule of courses during their next registered session in order to return to Good Standing.
+Students who are on Probation in Year 2 or higher, i.e., with a sessional average between 50% and 54.9%, must achieve a sessional average of 55% or greater in an approved schedule of courses during their next registered Winter Session in order to return to Good Standing.
 Students must meet with a Program/Department Advisor to establish an appropriate schedule of courses, which must be approved by the Program Director/Department Head or designate.

 Students who have been required to withdraw because of a failed year must apply in order to be readmitted to the program.
 The earliest a student may be readmitted is 12 months after being required to withdraw due to a Failed Year.
 Readmission is not guaranteed.
 For details, see Readmission After a Failed Year below.